fereshtehaghaei/Pandas-Challenge/README.md

 ## Top Spenders

-- Run basic calculations to obtain the results in the table below
+- Ran basic calculations to obtain the results in the table below

-- Create a summary data frame to hold the results
+- Created a summary data frame to hold the results

-- Sort the total purchase value column in descending order
+- Sorted the total purchase value column in descending order

-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

-- Display a preview of the summary data frame
+- Displayed a preview of the summary data frame

 |             | Purchase Count | Average Purchase Price | Total Purchase Value |
 | ----------: | -------------: | ---------------------: | -------------------: |